A THEMED EDITION!

 On everyone's radar, interest in her was growing.
 She is fast becoming one of the key figures to watch on the French music scene.

-Since they first appeared nearly thirty years ago, SMACs (Scènes de Musiques Actuelles) have been a testimony to the public authorities' commitment to this sector.
+Since their inception nearly thirty years ago, SMACs (Scènes de Musiques Actuelles) have demonstrated the commitment of public authorities to this sector.
 Awarded to around a hundred venues throughout France, this label is now being questioned both internally and externally.
 Some criticize it for being out of step with recent developments in the relationship between concerts and creation, while others point to the virtue of such a tool for musical diversity...

 This round table will provide an opportunity to discuss these divisions and, why not, formulate a common vision for the future of the French concert.